statamic/v2-docs/content/collections/docs/collections.md

 By their very nature, Collections don't determine their own full URLs.
 To do so would limit their flexibility.
 Instead, you can "mount" a collection onto any page (or pages) and then write a route to determine their URL structure.
 This opens many, many, many possibilities.
 That's three (3) manys, in case you were counting.

+It's really easy to mount a collection to a page, simply click the 3 dots to the right of the page name, when in the index view of pages, and mount a selected collection.
+Or if you want to add it to the `site/content/pages/news/index.md` file (if mounting the news collection for example), specify it there with `mount: news`.

 Collections are kept in `site/content/collections`, each in their own subfolder, and contain a flat list of Entries in a YAML Front-Loaded format (there's that term again).

 ## Example